oktayesenn/Lifting-State/README.md

 ### Container component

-My container will be a class with a few methods I'll use to initialize and update the state of the two child components.
+My container will have a few methods I'll use to initialize and update the state of the two child components.
-In the constructor, I'll initialize the state:
+I'll first initialize the state:

 ```javascript
 // initialize the fruit list to the full list passed in props